Determining Contract Labor and Independent UPPS No. 04.04.08

 03.01 The TWC conducts audits of employer accounts to ensure compliance with the Texas Unemployment Commission Act.
 The TWC has the statutory authority and legal obligation to determine whether individuals are employees or independent contractors and to assess back taxes, penalties, and interest as required.

-03.02 The Department of Labor (DOL) and the courts have the authority to determine whether individuals are employees or independent contractors in disputes over the applicability of the overtime provisions of the Fair Labor Standards Act and to grant back pay as required.
+03.03 While the IRS has the authority to audit the university’s determination of whether or not a person is an employee, the Department of Labor (DOL) has the authority to determine whether individuals who are determined by the university to be employees are subject to the overtime provisions of the Fair Labor Standards Act and to grant back pay as required.

-03.03 The IRS has the authority under IRC Section 6651 to assess a penalty for failure to file employment taxes.
+03.04 The IRS has the authority under IRS Section 6651 to assess a penalty for failure to file employment taxes.
+The IRS also has the authority to audit the university’s determination whether individuals are employees or independent contractors.

-03.04 The TWC, the DOL, or the IRS can perform unannounced audits to determine compliance with employee or contract labor requirements.
+03.05 The TWC, DOL, or IRS can perform unannounced audits to determine compliance with employee or contract labor requirements.
 Noncompliance findings can result in back tax assessments, penalties, interest, and back pay.
 The initiating department may have to pay any penalties or back taxes.

 04. CONTRACT AND PAYMENT PROCEDURES